Induction machines – Motor Factory – Test environment

 Efficiency map vector control – Bad computation for Ld

-The computation of the d-axis and q-axis inductances has been implemented in the framework of the new test Effciency map – vector control U-I.The computation of Ld via the d-axis flux linkage response surface gives bad results (ref.: FXM-17679).
+The computation of the d-axis and q-axis inductances has been implemented in the framework of the new test Effciency map – vector control U-I.The computation of Ld via the d-axis flux linkage response surface gives bad results (ref.: SLVFXM-17679).

-The flux density is not displayed in accurate mode computation.
+The flux density is not displayed in accurate mode computation

 Scalar Maps or Efficiency map (U,f) tests fail with hairpin winding technology